Feyn

 ) -> None

-Plot the graph's ROC curve.
+Plot the model's ROC curve.

 This is a shorthand for calling feyn.plots.plot_roc_curve.